Why You Shouldn’t Listen to The Bloggess’ Audio Book With Your Kids in the Car

 I swear that is 100% true.
 He is a clever guy.

 I am starting to think it is hereditary to love foul language and that my husband and I passed on some weird cursing gene.
 I credit/blame my mother.

 I suppose it is also possible that watching all of those “Deadwood” reruns while nursing could also be responsible for their obsession with colorful language.
 Really, when you think about it, I should just shut the hell up and be happy that their first word wasn’t cocksucker.

 Whenever somebody asks if I am like my blog in real life I say that I am exactly like my blog except I am taller and I curse more.
 I think it is a pretty accurate description.

 I changed the CD to some compilation of punk rock songs which probably had an equal amount of cursing but the lyrics were more obscured by all of the guitars and drums and I think my kids walked away mostly unscathed.
-While I totally think you should Buy Jenny’s book because it is screamingly funny, I would not recommend listening to it in the car with your kids unless they are grown ups.
+While I totally think you should Buy Jenny’s book Why You Shouldnt Listen to The Bloggess Audio Book With Your Kids in the Car because it is screamingly funny, I would not recommend listening to it in the car with your kids unless they are grown ups.